fabferri/zone/wpf-ball-to-ball-collision/README.md

 <p align="center">sketch 8: main program flow</p>

 **RenderFrame()** has a main loop for scanning all elements of array of **Ball** class for two actions:
-- increase the position of the ellipse a step forward with magnitude specified in Vector velocity (v), to make an effect of animation:
+- increase the position of the ellipse a step forward with magnitude specified in vector velocity (v), to make an effect of animation:
 ```csharp
 balls[j].p = balls[j].p + balls[j].v;
 ```